Tama10-10/Performance-testing-using-Jmeter/README.md

-Performance Testing with Apache JMeter
+#Performance Testing with Apache JMeter

 This project demonstrates performance testing on the Restful Booker API using Apache JMeter.
 It includes load testing, stress testing, and report generation.
-📌 What I Have Done
+#What I Have Done

 Created a JMeter test plan (booking.jmx) to test the following flow: